ianfmiller/flax.rust/README.md

 ### Weather data
 Weather data collected from sensors at each of four sites is compiled and cleaned in <a href="https://github.com/ianfmiller/flax.rust/blob/main/cross.scale.transmission.dynamics/prep.enviro.data.R">prep enviro data.R</a>.
 ### Plant locations and epidemiological data
 We recorded the locations of each plant in each transect at the begininning of the field season.
 When we observed a newly diseased plant, we re-recorded its location.
 In order to understand spatial epidemiological patterns, we need to match newly diseased plants to the healthy plants surveyed at the beginning of the season.
-This is accomplished in <a href="https://github.com/ianfmiller/flax.rust/blob/main/cross.scale.transmission.dynamics/plant loc data set building.R">plant loc data set buildings.R</a>.
+This is accomplished in <a href="https://github.com/ianfmiller/flax.rust/blob/main/cross.scale.transmission.dynamics/plant loc data set building.R">plant loc data set building

+  .R</a>.
 This script generates two data sets.
 The first, <a href="https://github.com/ianfmiller/flax.rust/blob/main/cross.scale.transmission.dynamics/summarized data/corrected.locs.RDS">corrected.locs.RDS</a>, gives the identity location of all (healthy and diseased) plants in each transect.
 The second, <a href="https://github.com/ianfmiller/flax.rust/blob/main/cross.scale.transmission.dynamics/summarized data/corrected.locs.RDS">corrected.locs.RDS</a>, gives the identity, location, and date first observed diseased for all infected plants.
 When the newly diseased plant was previously tagged, we updated its coordinates in the epidemiological data set to match its coordinates in the plant location data set.
 When the newly diseased plant was not previously tagged (and therefore able to be definitively matched to a record in the initial transect survey) we matched its identity and changed its coordinates to that of the closest untagged and unmatched healthy plant in the plant location daataset.
 Note that this procedure was also performed for plants that were tagged after being observed diseased.
 When no untagged and unmatched plant was withing 0.5m of the newly diseased plant we assumed that it was either unemerged or missed during the initial survey, and added a new record into the plant location dataset to reflect its presence.
 -plant loc dataset building.R
 ## Within host scale
 The analysis begins at the with in host scale.